wp-plugins/wordpress-seo/readme.txt

 	* Added nonces for security to htaccess and robots.txt file editing to prevent possible CSRF.

 * Bugs fixed:
-	* Prevent JS error when WP SEO Meta box was hidden on edit pages.
+	* Prevent JS error when WordPress SEO Meta box was hidden on edit pages.
 	* Fix for title in snippet preview not showing when no title template was set for the post type.
 	* Fix for focus keyword count, would give wrong return on slugs that were too long.
 	* Removed post_format from list of taxonomies you can edit title and meta desc template for as it's of no use.
 	* Removed post_format from list of taxonomies to exclude for XML Sitemap, it was already excluded by default.

 * New features:
-	* Option to disable WP SEO meta data box on (custom) taxonomies.
+	* Option to disable WordPress SEO meta data box on (custom) taxonomies.

 = 0.2.5 =